ExitValue.ai

 How does end-market diversification affect valuation?

 End-market diversification is nearly as important as customer diversification.
 A shop split across medical, defense, industrial, and commercial trades materially better than one heavily concentrated in a single vertical.
-The premium for diversification is typically 1-2x EBITDA, especially when at least one end-market is in regulated/qualified industries.
+The premium for diversification is typically platform-tier earnings multiples, especially when at least one end-market is in regulated/qualified industries.

 What working capital should I expect a buyer to assume?